 Pipe Repair: How to Fix Leaking Pipes

-Pipe leaks can be a nightmare for homeowners.
+Pipe leaks can be a nightmare for homeowners in Minnesota.
 They can cause water damage, increase your utility bills, and lead to mold growth.
 Fortunately, there are steps you can take to fix leaking pipes and prevent further damage to your home.
 In this article, we’ll cover the basics of pipe repair, including how to identify leaks, common causes of leaks, and tips to help you fix them.

 How to Identify a Leaking Pipe: